fpgaprince/rtd/docs/source/combinatorial.rst

 5 bits can control up to 32 signals.
 Therefore when you write your HDL, you have to handle what to do when the control signal is one of the 3 (32-29) remaining cases that aren't applicable..

-Because of the select bits and the resultant power of 2s number of inputs relation, you might not always have to use all the inputs.
-Therefore you must always keep in mind, what to do with what you dont care or doesn't matter.
+While the number or mux input is a result of the number of select bits, you are not required to use all of it, but you should always keep in mind what to do with what you dont care about or doesn't matter.

 .. warning::